indexss/Backseat/README.md

 Note: There are still a few other things remaining to do for Leaflet that we won't detail here.

-For further instructions on how to develop with JHipster, have a look at [Using JHipster in development][].
+For further instructions on how to develop with JHipster, have a look at [Using JHipster in development][using jhipster in development].

 ### Using Angular CLI

-You can also use [Angular CLI][] to generate some custom client code.
+You can also use [Angular CLI][angular cli] to generate some custom client code.

 For example, the following command: